gardenlinux/gardenlinux/docs/explanation/github-workflows.md

 **Trigger:** `workflow_call` (called by [`nightly.yml`](https://github.com/gardenlinux/gardenlinux/blob/main/.github/workflows/nightly.yml) and [`manual_release.yml`](https://github.com/gardenlinux/gardenlinux/blob/main/.github/workflows/manual_release.yml)) or `workflow_dispatch` (can be run standalone).

-**Purpose:** Uploads all built flavor artifacts to Amazon S3 buckets and registers the release in the Garden Linux Release Database (GLRD).
-Two separate S3 regions are supported: the global bucket and a China-region bucket.
+**Purpose:** Uploads all built flavor artifacts to an Amazon S3 bucket and registers the release in the Garden Linux Release Database (GLRD).

 **Flavors are split into two groups before upload:**

 - **Trustedboot flavors** (name contains `trustedboot`): uploaded with `with_certs: true` so that Secure Boot certificates are included alongside the image.
 - **Non-trustedboot flavors**: uploaded without certificates.

-Both groups are uploaded to both the global and China S3 buckets in parallel.

 **GLRD registration:**